Penal Code 272 PC - California's Contributing to the Delinquency of a Minor Laws

 A closely related statute is California Penal Code 272(b) PC which makes it a crime for an adult to contact a minor under 14 years old to lure or transport them away from their parents.

-If you are 21 years and older, you can face charges of contributing to the delinquency of a minor, if you transport or lure any minor under 14.
+If you are 21 years and older, you can face charges of contributing to the delinquency of a minor if you transport or lure any minor under 14.

-In order to be convicted under this statute, the prosecutor has to several different factors, such as the following:
+To be convicted under this statute, the prosecutor has to several different factors, such as the following:

 - You deliberately and knowingly communicated with a minor under 14;

 - You knew, or should have known, the minor was under 14;

 - you intended to lure, convince, persuade, or transport the minor away from their parents or legal guardian without consent, and

 - You had the intent to avoid getting consent from their legal guardian.

 Readers should note you can't be found guilty of luring or transporting a minor under 14 years old unless you are an adult and a stranger to them.